 • Family members of these students should not attend work if they also traveled to mainland China.

 The Illinois School Code requires all students entering the ninth grade or transferring from another school, irrespective of grade, to present proof of physical examination and required immunizations.
 Information on required and recommended vaccines (including influenza and the influenza vaccine) is available at http://www.dph.illinois.gov/.
-Failure to comply with the above requirements by October 15 of the current school year will result in the student’s exclusion from school until the required health forms are presented to the school, subject to certain exceptions.
+Failure to comply with the above requirements by the first day of school of the current school year will result in the student’s exclusion from school until the required health forms are presented to the school, subject to certain exceptions.

 ISBE is now requiring Illinois schools to request an Asthma Action Plan for all students with a diagnosis of asthma.
 A copy of the action plan is provided on this page under forms and can be printed and taken to your student’s healthcare provider.
 Please turn this form into the school nurse at registration or as soon as possible upon diagnosis of asthma.